data-niklas/http_router/README.md

 # http_router

-A simple and fast http server router, similar to NodeJS express
+A simple and fast HTTP server router.
+Combines radix trees with the Crystal HTTP server.

 ## Installation